Nutrition during Lent. What is not possible and what is possible? Easter fast: calendar, do's and don'ts

 3. Milk and all dairy products (sour cream, cottage cheese, yoghurts, kefir, cheeses and milk drinks)

-4. pastries and pasta with eggs, butter
+4. Baking and pasta with eggs, butter

 5. Mayonnaise